Clarence Whistler: Death

 Shortly after the boxing fiasco, "all round athlete" and longtime claimant to the Greco-Roman wrestling championship "Professor" William Miller invited Whistler to tour Australia as an athlete and wrestler, and meet Miller at the end of the tour to settle the championship question between them.
 Whistler accepted.
 After a string of victories Down Under, Whistler defeated Miller in September 1885 at the Theatre Royal on Bourke Street in Melbourne, for the Graeco-Roman championship.
 In celebration of his championship victory, he engaged in a reckless, month-long celebration and contracted pneumonia.
 By November 6, he was dead.
 Sources referring to the nature of his early death are conflicting.
 Some suggest that the illness was caused by excess alcohol consumption during celebration.
-Other sources purport that Whistler's condition was complicated by him either biting the tops off champagne bottles for sidebets or eating a whole champagne glass.
+Other sources purport that Whistler's condition was complicated by him either biting the tops off champagne bottles for side bets or eating a whole champagne glass.

 Whistler was buried in Melbourne General Cemetery with Miller as one of his pallbearers.
 He was memorialized by fellow athletes, including Muldoon, and the sports world at large as the most courageous athlete of his time.